error0024/error0024.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm **Mikhail Kudinov**, a cryptographer and security researcher with a deep passion for post-quantum cryptography, provable security, and building efficient, real-world cryptographic systems.
-I am running a Consultancy as "Kudinov Cryptography Research".
-If you wish for a consultancy in the cryptography area - feel free to contact me.
+I run **Kudinov Cryptography Research**, offering specialized consultancy services in cryptography.
+Whether you need cryptographic protocol design, security analysis, or implementation guidance, I provide expert insights tailored to your needs.
+For inquiries or collaboration opportunities, feel free to reach out.

 [comment]: <> (Currently, I’m a PhD candidate at **Eindhoven University of Technology**, where I work under the supervision of Dr. Andreas Hülsing.)